microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

 1. Now that you have created the chat completion stored procedure, we need to create a new find_products stored procedure that adds a call to this chat completion endpoint.
 This new stored procedure contains 2 additional steps that were not found in the original:

-    1) A section to help package up the results into something we can use in a prompt.
+    a) A section to help package up the results into something we can use in a prompt.

     ```SQL-nocopy
     STRING_AGG (CONVERT(NVARCHAR(max),CONCAT(